What Home Buyers Need To Know About Appraisal Gaps

 - The appraiser missed features or upgrades in the subject property

 - The appraiser only conducted a drive-by or exterior appraisal

-To dispute the appraisal, you must do it in writing.
-Carefully write a detailed letter stating why you are disputing the appraisal and your proof to back up your claim.
-Keep your letter short, polite, and to the point and supplement it with as much evidence or research as possible.
+To dispute the appraisal, you must do so in writing.
+Carefully craft a detailed letter stating why you’re disputing the appraisal and showing your proof to back up your claim.
+Keep your letter short, polite and to the point, and supplement it with as much evidence or research as possible.

 Walk Away from the Sale

-It’s not the most pleasant choice, but if you’re worried about paying more than a property is worth, sometimes walking away from the sale is the best option.
+It’s not the ideal choice, but if you’re worried about paying more than a property is worth, walking away from the sale can be the best option.
 If you’ve unsuccessfully renegotiated with the seller and disputed the appraisal to no avail, it may be best to look for another property.

-Before you do this, talk to your attorney.
+Before doing this, talk with your attorney.
 If you didn’t include an appraisal contingency in your contract, you might risk your earnest money.
-Sometimes other contingencies still help, though, especially a mortgage financing contingency.
+Other contingencies, such as a mortgage financing contingency, may still help, though.

 Appraisal Gap Coverage Vs. Appraisal Contingency

 When you’re buying a home, you’ll likely hear two words thrown around before you sign the contract – appraisal gap coverage and appraisal contingency.